Arduino Sleep Modes and How to use them to Save the Power

 delay(2000);

-Below code enables the idle periodic sleep mode of the Arduino and gives a sleep of eight seconds.
-It turns the ADC, Timers, SPI, USART, 2-wire interface into the OFF condition.
+The code below enables the idle periodic sleep mode of the Arduino and gives a sleep of eight seconds.
+It turns the ADC, Timers, SPI, USART, and 2-wire interface into the OFF condition.

-Then it automatically wakes up Arduino from the sleep after 8 seconds and print “Arduino:- Hey I just Woke up”.
+Then it automatically wakes up Arduino from the sleep after 8 seconds and prints “Arduino:- Hey, I just woke up”.

 Serial.println("Arduino:- I am going for a Nap");